goyoambrosio/RobotAtHome2/README.md

 > remember to previously activate your virtual environment with `conda activate` command

-> `pip` is a common Python package manager that is included in Anaconda and many other distributions

 ## Time to install Robot@Home2

 If you have followed the previous sections you have the right working environment to